 Cypress Speed Traps

-According to the California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS) in 2006, four people died and 172 were injured in Cypress car collisions.
+According to the California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS) in one year alone, four people died and 172 were injured in Cypress car collisions.
 If speed traps are placed in areas that are prone to Cypress car accident, it would be wise to stay alert in the following areas.